 Building permits, occupancy permits and certificates of final inspection are issued by building surveyors.
 Prior to the introduction of the Building Act building permits were issued by local councils.
 The Building Act allows this work to be carried out by private building surveyors.
 Certain councils continue to act as building surveyors, offering consumers a choice, but building work can be carried out without the involvement of local councils.

-A building surveyor is responsible for checking the plans and designs to ensure they comply with the relevant building regulations.
-All building work must comply with the Building Act, Building Regulations and the Building Code of Australia.
+A building surveyor is responsible for checking the plans and designs to ensure they comply with the Building Act, Building Regulations and the Building Code of Australia.
 Building surveyors ensure that each building practitioner engaged in the building work is registered and covered by the required insurance and that the requirements of all relevant authorities and planning permits are addressed in the project.

-Owners should get involved in the appointment of the building surveyor for the project rather than relying on the builder’s recommendation.
+Owners are required to appoint a building surveyor for the project.
 Builders cannot appoint building surveyors for your project.
-Once appointed to a project, a building surveyor can only be removed by application to the Victorian Building Authority.
+Once appointed to a project, a building surveyor can only be removed by application to the VBA.

 During construction, a building surveyor will carry out mandatory inspections of the work to ensure that work is being carried out in accordance with the approved drawings and relevant regulations.
 A building surveyor is not a supervisor of the building works.
 On a typical residential construction a building surveyor may attend site on only four or five occasions to carry out inspections.
 Building surveyors are required to act independently and consumers should consult with them if they have any questions about the state of the works.

 At the completion of the building works a building surveyor will carry out a final inspection before issuing an occupancy permit or a certificate of final inspection.
 A certificate of final inspection is appropriate if the works only affect a part of a home.
-If a building permit requires an occupancy permit then no one must occupy the home until an occupancy permit has been issued by the building surveyor.
+If a building permit requires an occupancy permit, then no-one should occupy the home until an occupancy permit has been issued by the building surveyor.